After revealing who owned the best bajada since the start of the season, it's time to highlight the players who are least successful in this regard.

 Other players are also stuck below the 20% mark, such as Lucas Bergamini, Eduardo Alonso, Javi Garcia and Arturo Coello.
 Several factors can explain this, such as the tendency to refuse to play the bajada or to be forced to play it in an angle closed by its position.

-Note that the player who achieves the least Bajadas per match is Garrido, but with an efficiency greater than 25%, he is one of the good students!
+It should be noted that the player who makes the fewest Bajadas per match is Garrido, but with an efficiency greater than 25%, he is one of the good students!

 Martin Schmuda

-A competitive tennis player, Martin discovered the padel in 2015 in Alsace and appeared in a few tournaments in Paris.
-Today a journalist, he deals with current affairs padel while continuing its rise in the world of the little yellow ball!
+A competitive tennis player, Martin discovered padel in 2015 in Alsace and appeared in a few tournaments in Paris.
+Today a journalist, he covers padel news while continuing his rise in the world of the little yellow ball!